qasimwarraich/cli-tutor/pkg/lesson/lessons/lesson3.md

 Creating empty files can be done simply by using the `touch` command.

-To create a file in your current working directory we must supply the `touch` command with a file name like:
+To create a file in your current working directory, we must supply the `touch` command with a file name like:
 `touch NewFile.txt`

-This will create a new file named `NewFile.txt` at the current working directory.
+This will create a new file named `NewFile.txt` in the current working directory.

 You can use `ls` to confirm this.

-To remove this file simply use the `rm` command like: `rm NewFile.txt`.
+To remove this file, simply use the `rm` command like: `rm NewFile.txt`.

 When this makes sense, type `n` or `next` and hit enter to continue.